justinkambic/eui-embeddings/docs/MCP_SERVER.md

 ### Prerequisites

 Before running the MCP server, ensure:
-1. The embedding service is running (`uvicorn embed:app --port 8000`)
+1. The Python embedding service is running (`uvicorn embed:app --port 8000`)
-2. The Next.js frontend API is running (optional, if using `SEARCH_API_URL`)
-3. Elasticsearch is configured and accessible
+2. Elasticsearch is configured and accessible (required for search functionality)

 ### Start the Server